-Many scientists in Australia do not support our view of the numbers of Koalas in Australia and the AKF would be happy to be wrong.
-Let a government official prove to AKF that there are millions of Koalas hiding somewhere and we will change our viewpoint.
+Many scientists in Australia do not support our view of the numbers of Koalas in Australia, and we would be happy to be wrong.

-At the present rate of habitat destruction, and with thousands of Koalas presently being killed each year by cars and dogs, it is obvious that time is running out.
+At the present rate of habitat destruction, it is obvious that time is running out for Koalas.
 Action is needed now to halt this alarming decline in Koala numbers.

-Koalas today are found in Queensland (Qld), New South Wales (NSW), Victoria (Vic) and South Australia (SA) (see map).
-Their range extends from the Atherton Tableland west of Cairns in Qld to islands off the coast of Victoria and South Australia in the south, and west to central and western Qld, NSW and Victoria.
-However, populations today are fragmented throughout this range and many populations are seriously at risk.
+Koalas today are found in Queensland, New South Wales, Victoria and South Australia (see map above).
+Their range extends from the Atherton Tableland west of Cairns in Queensland to islands off the coast of Victoria and South Australia in the south, and west to central and western Queensland, New South Wales and Victoria.
+Populations are fragmented throughout this range and many populations are seriously at risk.

-In South Australia, where Koalas were hunted to extinction, and in Victoria, where this very nearly happened, authorities have relocated animals from islands to repopulate these states.
+In South Australia (where Koalas were hunted to extinction) and Victoria (where Koalas were nearly hunted to extinction), authorities have relocated animals from islands to repopulate these states.
 Koala numbers have increased, but human interference has caused new problems such as inbreeding and overpopulation in some areas.

 The AKF is often criticised for the numbers allocated to Victoria and South Australia.
 Our critics suggest that there are hundreds of thousands of Koalas in Victoria.
 The AKF does not agree.
 Although we acknowledge that there may be some isolated habitats or islands that have large numbers (sometimes in the 1,000s), we believe these populations cannot be considered to have long term viability because of their inbred status.
 Some studies suggest that these animals are already showing symptoms of inbreeding.
 The population figures we suggest reflect our view that these numbers are for genetically healthy Koalas capable of long term sustainability.